Small Business, It’s Time to Think Big

-Yet, we do show up to that meeting with a flyer printed on colored paper with a clip art logo, and an email address that says firstname.lastname@example.org (or worse, at ymail.com).
+Yet, we do show up to that meeting with a flyer printed on colored paper with a clip art logo.
+We have an email address that says firstname.lastname@example.org (or worse, at ymail.com).
 That flyer is no different from showing up in sweats.
 They both say, “I’m unimaginative, borderline lazy, and cheap – would you like to do business with me?”

-Enough with the excuses already!
+Small Business, It’s Time to Think Big, but why?
 We don’t get a magic pass.
 The bottom line is that people judge us by our appearance.
 But more importantly, we judge ourselves by our appearance.
 It’s called confidence, and we need a little more of it.
 If we can’t invest a little bit of money in ourselves to spruce up our image and brand, then how can we expect anyone to take us seriously?

 Ever seen the small dog complex?
 They are often the ones in charge of the pack.
 Why?
 Because they don’t know they’re small; all they know is that they want to be top dog, and no other dog is going to get in their way.
 They put on a big dog image and charge full speed ahead.
 I think that we all can learn a lot from the small dog.